slowernews/wisdom-tldr/README.md

 -->

-CHALLENGE: too many decisions will drain you.
+HOWEVER, too many decisions will drain you.
 Attention is the most limited resource.

 > *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*timi